A wonderfully unpretentious country pub with stylish rooms and lodges at great rates

 - We loved the food, ranging from fine fare in the restaurant (pan-fried pollock with cauliflower purée) to upmarket pub grub at the bar (cider-battered fish and chips and game pies), plus delicious puddings

-- Fully refurbished after a devastating fire in 2010, and to an even better standard, so everything is fresh
+- Fully refurbished after a devastating fire in 2010 (to an even better standard) plus 2 self-catering lodges added in 2013, so everything is fresh

 - This is a working pub, so a certain level of noise does make its way up to the rooms until closing time